NickLauHL/Paper-Notes/_posts/2025-12-07-jcr-the-impact-of-self-presentation-concerns-on-consumer-reviews.md

 For **negativity** we will ask: how negative/harsh/overtly critical they think they will appear.： 1 = “Not at all” to 7 = “Quite a lot”,

- <span style="color: red; font-weight: bold">Moderators</span>
+### Moderators

 **Allow reviewers to post anonymous (unassociated with one’s profile)**

 In the Control condition, participants were asked to choose between “Posting the review under their profile” and “Not posting the review” (i.e., a binary choice).
 In the Anonymous condition, reviewers were informed of the availability of an anonymous posting option.
 Participants were asked to choose between “Posting the review under their profile,” “Not posting the review,” and “Posting the review anonymously” (i.e., a trinary choice).

-Using a multinomial probit model.
+**Method** Using a multinomial probit model.

 **Prompting them to write something positive about the experience may attenuate this fear while not changing their actual star-rating**

-In the Control condition, participants described a negative experience in response to a single open-ended question; In the Prompt condition, what differed was that, when describing the negative dining experience, participants answered two separate open-ended questions, one describing the negative experience and the other prompting them to mention one positive aspect of the experience.
+In the Control condition, participants described a negative experience in response to a single open-ended question; In the Prompt condition, what differed was that, when describing the negative dining experience, participants answered two separate open-ended questions, one describing the negative experience and the other prompting them to mention **one positive aspect of the experience**.

 ## Key Points in Scenario Lab Experiment